PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 15:56:22
+Last updated: 2024-04-02 15:57:46
-Random Quote: Error is discipline through which we advance. - William Ellery Channing
+Random Quote: Patience is the companion of wisdom. - Augustine of Hippo